Parking permits and schemes

 The current fees required for a daily metered space permit can be found on our fees and charges page.

 There is no application form for a metered space permit.
-To apply for a permit, simply call 03 6238 2711 and have the following ready:
+To apply for a permit, call 03 6238 2711 and have the following ready:

 • registration number of the vehicle